Lx Factory Artists' District

 A few kilometres from Lisbon

-Previously you may have seen our Lisbon visit in 3 days we visited the surroundings of Lisbon with the trendy LX Factory district and a visit to the Christo Rei .
+Previously you may have seen our itinerary to explore and discover Lisbon in 3 days we visited the surroundings of Lisbon with the trendy LX Factory district and a visit to the Christo Rei .
 What do these two places have in common?
 Each one is located at the end of the April 25th bridge It takes about 15 minutes by car to get to these two places.

 How to get to Lx Factory

-For starters, if you love art, coffee, creativity and good food then the LX Factory neighborhood is for you.
-Located under the famous April 25th bridge, a bit like the "Golden Gate" bridge with a lisbote sauce.
-Lx Factory is located in the Alcantara district pretty far from downtown.
-Depending on traffic, you can be there in a few minutes.
+For starters, if you love art, coffee, design and good food then the LX Factory neighbourhood is for you.
+Situated under the famous 25th April bridge (opposite the Vasco de gama bridge) a little bit the "Golden Gate" bridge with Lisbon sauce, stroll through the narrow streets of Lx Factory which is located in the Alcantara district rather far from the city centre and the historical Alfama district where Fado resounds.
+Depending on the traffic, you can be there in a few minutes.

-To get there from Cais do Sodré (Lisbon's quays) we took the bus 15E for 2€ stop at the Algés stop and you will see the entrance 100 meters on the left.
+To visit from Cais do Sodré (Lisbon's quays) near the shopping square, we took the bus 15E for 2€ stop at the Algés bus stop and you will see the entrance 100 meters on the left.
 You can also take the Tram to the Calvario stop.

-For the sportsmen, who would be willing to go there on foot along the waterfront to the bridge of April 25, it takes no less than 3 km walk.
-Of course, you can opt to go to the LX Factory district in Uber
+For the sportsmen, who would be willing to go there on foot along the waterfront to the bridge of April 25th, it takes no less than 3 km of walking.
+Of course, you can choose to go to the LX Factory district by Uber or by Tram directly from Lisbon airport.

 What to do at Lx Factory